pavankotti/collaboritive-canvas/README.md

 1. open the deployed app (or `http://localhost:5173`) in **two tabs** or different browsers.
 2. draw in **tab a** — strokes instantly appear in **tab b**.
 3. switch to **eraser mode** and erase a few lines — see them reflected across both tabs.
-4. click **undo / redo** — both tabs update simultaneously since the server re-syncs the operation log.
+4. click **undo / redo** — only your own strokes are affected, but both tabs update since the server re-syncs visible operations.
 5. close one tab — the **users list** in the other automatically updates to show who left.
-6. reopen the closed tab — it receives a complete **sync** of all previous drawing data.
+6. reopen the closed tab — it receives a complete **sync** of all currently visible drawing data.

 ---